6 minute Quick read.

 Amish people

-seems to be frozen in time, And myth goes that
+seems to be frozen in time, And myth goes that they are averse to

-.
+technology.
 They are not

 connected to the common electric grid, don’t use automobiles, and unthinkable